-Although the proposal provides and depends for acceptability upon the preservation (with some thinning) of the present screen of trees around the proposed cabin area, there is concern that in course of time (e.g. with demand from the cabins for a view) those trees will be removed or not replaced - with no adequate legal protection
+Although the proposal provides and depends for acceptability upon the preservation (with some thinning) of the present screen of trees around the proposed cabin area,

 Apart from one broad-statistic, two-year old letter from Marketing Lancashire, there is no independent evidence to support the need, desirability and sustainability of the proposed development.
 The Planning Statement justification that 'the site is within easy walking distance of the village of Higham where a range of services are available and the site has good access to the major road networks and is accessible by public transport' is incorrect in almost all respects.
-The averred target market for 'city break' patronage in winter is considered to be particularly speculative and unsupported given the remoteness and limited accessibility of the site concerns remain that the development would be clearly visible from the higher ridges of the valley.
-Also, the existing trees could be felled at a later stage.
+The averred target market for 'city break' patronage in winter is considered to be particularly speculative and unsupported given the remoteness and limited accessibility of the site